ziqni-tech/ziqni-admin-sdks/java/docs/JackpotContributionsApi.md

 ## getJackpotContributions

-> CompletableFuture<InstantWinResponse> getJackpotContributions(id, limit, skip)
+> CompletableFuture<JackpotContributionResponse> getJackpotContributions(memberId, id, limit, skip)

 Get jackpot contributions by member

 Returns a list of jackpot contributions by member.
 This assumes that jackpot contributions have first been uploaded via a POST request or web console

 ### Example